 Networks increase the flow of information and enable coordination and collaboration.
 Business support networks help the entrepreneurs they serve to understand the viability of their ideas and identify clear paths to converting those ideas to businesses.
 When Business Support Organizations (BSOs) are aware of peer organizations operating in their region and are well acquainted with their services and specializations, entrepreneurs can launch and grow businesses more efficiently.

-Network of support: see "Entrepreneurial ecosystem."
+From the Glossary p.35 Network of support: see "Entrepreneurial ecosystem."